Three-dimensional spin susceptibility in Ba$_{0.75}$K$_{0.25}$Fe$_{2}$As$_{2}$: Out-of-plane modulation revealed by neutron spectroscopy and theoretical modeling: THEORETICAL METHODS

-\section{Theoretical methods}
+\section{THEORETICAL METHODS}

-The unit cell of BaFe$_{2}$As$_{2}$ contains two Fe atoms due to the presence of two inequivalent As positions, requiring a ten-orbital model for an accurate description of the electronic band structure.
-However, since the magnetic moment is localized on the Fe atoms, the INS signals reflect the symmetry of the unfolded Brillouin zone (BZ) for the Fe sublattice (1-Fe/unit cell), rather than that of the crystallographic unit cell (2-Fe/unit cell)\cite{Park2010,Park2011}.
-Consequently, a five-orbital model in the 1-Fe/unit cell BZ provides a more appropriate starting point for describing spin susceptibility in the paramagnetic phase.
-With this in mind, we constructed an effective five-orbital tight-binding model of BaFe$_{2}$As$_{2}$ by unfolding the ten-orbital model into an effective 1-Fe/unit cell BZ\cite{Suzuki2011PRB}.
-To obtain the tight-binding model from first principles, we used the {\scshape Quantum ESPRESSO}\cite{Giannozzi2009,Giannozzi2017} and {\scshape Wannier90}\cite{Mostofi2008,Pizzi2020} software packages.
-The DFT calculations were performed using the generalized gradient approximation (GGA) exchange-correlation functional\cite{Perdew1996} with a cutoff energy of 40 Ry and a $\it k$-point mesh of $8\times 8\times 8$.
-The K substitution effect in Ba$_{0.75}$K$_{0.25}$Fe$_{2}$As$_{2}$ was modeled as a rigid shift of the Fermi level.
-To account for the experimentally observed band narrowing due to electron correlations, we rescaled the DFT band structure by a factor of three to match the angle-resolved photoemission spectroscopy (ARPES) data\cite{Murai2018,Liu2008}.
-The dynamical spin susceptibility was then obtained using the random phase approximation (RPA):
+Given the metallic nature of FeSCs, an itinerant approach to modeling spin fluctuations is an appropriate choice~\cite{Ikeda2010PRB82.024508,Luo2012,Lu2018,Murai2018}.
+In this work, we evaluate the dynamical spin susceptibility within the multiorbital random phase approximation (RPA) formalism using a realistic DFT-derived band structure.\\ The unit cell of BaFe$_{2}$As$_{2}$ contains two Fe atoms due to the presence of two inequivalent As positions, requiring a ten-orbital model for an accurate description of the electronic band structure.
+However, since the magnetic moment is localized on the Fe atoms, the INS signals reflect the symmetry of the unfolded Brillouin zone for the Fe sublattice (1-Fe/unit cell), rather than that of the crystallographic unit cell (2-Fe/unit cell)~\cite{Park2010,Park2011}.
+Consequently, a five-orbital model in the 1-Fe/unit cell Brillouin zone provides a more appropriate starting point for describing spin susceptibility in the paramagnetic phase.
+With this in mind, we constructed an effective five-orbital tight-binding model of BaFe$_{2}$As$_{2}$ by unfolding the ten-orbital model into an effective 1-Fe/unit cell Brillouin zone~\cite{Suzuki2011PRB}.
+To obtain the tight-binding model from first principles, we used the {\scshape Quantum ESPRESSO}~\cite{Giannozzi2009,Giannozzi2017} and {\scshape Wannier90}~\cite{Mostofi2008,Pizzi2020} software packages.
+The DFT calculations were performed using the generalized gradient approximation (GGA) exchange-correlation functional~\cite{Perdew1996} with a cutoff energy of 40 Ry and a $k$-point mesh of $8\times 8\times 8$.
+The K substitution effect in Ba$_{0.75}$K$_{0.25}$Fe$_{2}$As$_{2}$ was modeled as a rigid band shift of the Fermi level.
+To account for the experimentally observed band narrowing due to electron correlations, we rescaled the DFT band structure by a factor of three to match the angle-resolved photoemission spectroscopy (ARPES) data~\cite{Murai2018,Liu2008}.
+The dynamical spin susceptibility was then obtained using the RPA:

-where \(\hat{S}\) is the interaction vertex matrix\cite{Yada2005}.
-The irreducible susceptibility \(\hat{\chi}_0(\bm{q},\omega)\) is given as
+where \(\hat{S}\) is the interaction vertex matrix~\cite{Yada2005}.
+The irreducible susceptibility \(\hat{\chi}_0(\mathbf{q},\omega)\) is given as